0xStruct/orbis-pkp-action/README.md

 ## how is it built?

-built using NextJS to setup API routes as files in the folder: [pages/api/orbis-pkp-action](pages/api/orbis-pkp-action) one file is used to listen and process one webhook
+built using NextJS to setup API routes as files check the folder: [pages/api/orbis-pkp-action](pages/api/orbis-pkp-action) for the files

+one file is used to listen and process one webhook

+simple and straight forward :D

 `.env` is used to managed config privately which can easily configured (i.e Vercel, Netlify, Heroku)